h5py/h5py/docs/source/guide/hl.rst

     further.

 Resizing
+    When using HDF5 1.8,
-    Datasets can be resized, up to a maximum value provided at creation time.
+    datasets can be resized, up to a maximum value provided at creation time.
     You can specify this maximum size via the *maxshape* argument to :meth:`create_dataset <Group.create_dataset>` or
     :meth:`require_dataset <Group.require_dataset>`.
 Shape elements with the